What We Do

 Hani A. Al-Ubeady

-Reuben is the Ethnocultural Communities Resources Coordinator with Immigration Partnership Winnipeg (IPW) Program at the Social Planning Council of Winnipeg.
-He has previously worked for the Province of Manitoba as Policy Analyst and Community Outreach Advisor.
-He also has worked as the Coordinator for African Refugee and Immigrants Empowerment Project at Winnipeg Harvest.
-As a community based researcher, he has skills in organizing focus groups, facilitating community discussion and meetings as well as promoting an inclusive partnership.
-He holds a Master Degree in sustainable Development Practice from the University of Winnipeg
+Before joining the Immigration Partnership Winnipeg, Reuben previously worked for the Province of Manitoba as a Policy Analyst and Community Outreach Advisor.
+He has also worked with Winnipeg Harvest as the Coordinator for African Refugee and Immigrants Empowerment Project.
+As a community based researcher, he has skills in organizing focus groups, facilitating community discussions and meetings as well as promoting an inclusive partnership.
+He holds a Masters Degree in sustainable Development Practice from the University of Winnipeg.